-The most prevalent features in the pediatric age group are lethargy and hyperpigmentation along with vomiting and peculiar salt craving.
+The most prevalent features in the pediatric age group are lethargy and hyperpigmentation, along with vomiting and peculiar salt cravings.
 Some children remain undiagnosed due to the rather non-specific nature of the illness.
-They then have an unfortunate emergency presentation as they develop Addisonian crisis secondary to rather minor seemingly innocuous illness.
+They then have an unfortunate emergency presentation as they develop the Addisonian crisis secondary to a rather minor, seemingly innocuous, illness.

-One needs to be aware of the phenomenon of Addisonian crisis when dealing with pediatric patients suffering from adrenal insufficiency.
+One needs to be aware of the phenomenon of the Addisonian crisis when dealing with pediatric patients experiencing adrenal insufficiency.

-Also termed as the adrenal crisis or acute adrenal insufficiency, the Addisonian crisis is a potentially life threatening complication of Addison’s disease.
-The sudden drop in the level of glucocorticoids or relative acute deficiency of steroids in a patient with adrenal insufficiency secondary to either exposure to acute stress or interruption in intake of steroids leads to this crisis.
-Patients with congenital adrenal hyperplasia are also susceptible to this ill fate in times of intercurrent stressful circumstances.
+Also called adrenal crisis or acute AI, Addisonian crisis is a potentially life-threatening complication of Addison’s disease.
+The sudden drop in the level of glucocorticoids, or relative acute deficiency of steroids in a patient with AI secondary to either exposure to acute stress or interruption in intake of steroids, leads to this crisis.
+Patients with congenital adrenal hyperplasia are also susceptible to this condition in times of stress.

 One needs to be wary of the following clinical features of Addisonian crisis.
-The presence of a constellation of following symptoms calls for immediate attention and urgent treatment.
-They are as listed below:
+The presence of a constellation of the following symptoms calls for immediate attention and urgent treatment.
+They are as follows:

-- Acute deep pain in back, legs or abdomen
+- Acute deep pain in the back, legs, or abdomen

-- Acute neurological deterioration in the form of confusion, convulsions, psychosis or slurred speech
+- Acute neurologic deterioration in the form of confusion, convulsions, psychosis, or slurred speech

 - Severe vomiting and diarrhea with consequent dehydration